Vie Vever'faer

 Hired Muscle:

-You have a job that requires the expertise of a Void Hunter and monster slayer, or maybe just a body guard.
+You have a job that requires the expertise of a slayer, or maybe just a body guard.
 Vie’s thirst for violence will serve you well, especially if the stakes are high, the prey is novel, or you show a high degree of ambition.

 The Warrior's Spirit: